OpenPrinting/ps-printer-app/README.md

 - Use [pyppd](https://github.com/OpenPrinting/pyppd) to compress the
   built-in PPD repositories

-- In `ps-printer-app.c` many places are marked with `XXX`.
-These are points to be improved.
+- In `ps-printer-app.c` some places are marked with `TODO`.
+These are points to be improved or where functionality in PAPPL is still needed.

 ## BUILDING AND INSTALLING